Is this program right for you?

 - Have an undergraduate degree

-- Provide three letters of reference; a statement of purpose describing your interest and goals in actuarial science and how the certificate will help you reach the goals; and a résumé or CV
+- Provide a resume or CV and a statement of purpose describing your interest and goals in actuarial science and how the certificate will help you reach the goals

 - Submit transcripts from all universities attended and Test of English as a Foreign Language (TOEFL) scores if applicable